 3) Rick Riordan.
 This guy.
 I just can't with his mythological retellings.
 He's so clever and funny and dear goodness.

 4) Julie Kagawa.
 I don't know what it is, exactly, but Julie's paranormal series just keep pulling me in.
 Possibly because they're generally enjoyable and quite easy to read.
 She's a keeper!

 5) Maggie Stiefvater.
 As I once said on Twitter, Maggie Stiefvater is a force of nature, and her strange and quirky and gripping books are auto-reads for me.

 9) Leigh Bardugo.
-I loved Leigh's THE GRISHA trilogy so much that, at the moment, she's an auto-read.
-I can't wait for SIX OF CROWS, whatever the heck it's about!
+I loved Leigh's Grisha Trilogy so much that, at the moment, she's an auto-read.
+I can't wait for Six of Crows, whatever the heck it's about!

 10) Rae Carson.
 I have read exactly one book by Rae, the first in her Girl of Fire and Thorns Trilogy, and it's enough that right now she's an auto-read.
 I can't wait to finish the trilogy, and I'm excited for her new upcoming release, too.